SimeonAT/simeonat.github.io/src/content/blog/docker-scripts/index.md

 All of the other Python scripts (with the exception of `e2e.py`, which is used for testing purposes -  later), are *services*.
 That is, their sole purpose is to provide `main.py` with the necessary functions that it will use to do its job of updating the Docker containers.

-With that in mind, let us now dive into the fmore on thisunctionality of each of the services used in `main.py`.
+With that in mind, let us now dive into the more on the functionality for each of the services used in `main.py`.

 #### The Image Service